carpentries/glosario/CONTRIBUTING.md

 ## Contribution Workflow

-When you are making your contribution(s) to Glosario, please:
+When you are making your contribution(s) to Glosario, please adhere to the following guidance:

 1. **check the [open Issues][issues] and [Pull Requests][pulls]** to see what terms and definitions other contributors are already working on.
 This will help you avoid accidentally spending time writing the same term(s)/definition(s) as someone else.
 2. **add one or a small number of related new terms or definitions per Pull Request.** We woud love to receive multiple contributions from you but please keep each new term or set of terms and definitions in a distinct Pull Request.
 This makes it much easier for the Glosario maintainers/editors to review your contributions.
 By [creating a new branch][github-branches] from the `master` branch and making a new Pull Request each time, you also reduce the chance of accidentally combining multiple contributions.
 3. If you plan to contribute a larger number of terms e.g. to cover a new domain, **[open an Issue][issues]** with a title in the format "[language]/domain" e.g. "Romanian/relational database terms."
 This will help others avoid devoting time to writing the same terms/definitions as you.

+In the sections below, we detail common ways you can contribute to glosario.

-## 1. Adding a new term to the glossary
+## Adding a new term to the glossary

 To add a new entry, please [fork][forking-guide] the [main Glosario repository][repo] and, on a new branch, add the term and definition to [`glossary.yml`][glossary].
 This glossary file is written in [YAML].
 If you already have a fork of the repository, then please [make sure your fork is up-to-date](https://happygitwithr.com/upstream-changes.html#upstream-changes) with the [main Glosario repository][repo].